ajedrych/exercism.io-python/README.md

 # exercism.io
-My solutions to exercism.io tasks for the Python path
+Solutions to exercism.io tasks for the Python path